top of page

 How should meals be structured in late winter?

 Meals should be warm, freshly prepared, and eaten at regular times.
-Ayurveda recommends three meals daily, with the largest meal at midday when digestion is strongest and a lighter meal in the evening.
+Ayurveda recommends three meals daily, with the largest meal at midday when digestion is strongest and a lighter evening meal to support overnight digestion and balance.

 Are Ayurvedic dietary guidelines the same for everyone?

-No. Ayurvedic dietary guidelines vary based on an individual’s constitution, current imbalances, digestive strength, and health status.
-Seasonal recommendations provide a general framework but should be personalized for best results.
+No. Ayurvedic dietary guidelines vary based on an individual’s constitution (Prakriti), current imbalances, digestive strength (Agni), and overall health status.
+Seasonal recommendations provide a general framework but should always be personalized for the best results.

 Purple crocus blooms through melting snow, bright orange stamens, foreground focus.
 Background blurred, hinting at early spring thaw.